 Recalling an email is just another way of saying that you’ve unsent it.
 When you do this successfully, the recipient will never read the message or even learn that you sent it to them.

-Google’s recall feature doesn’t delete the message from the user’s inbox, though.
+Google’s recall feature doesn’t delete the message from the user’s inbox.
 Instead, it delays sending your email for a short period so that you get the opportunity to cancel it if you need to do so.

-Why you might want to recall an email
+Why would you want to recall gmail emails

 A recent survey by Grammarly indicates that 93% of people make mistakes in their work emails.
 Often, these are simple mistakes or typos that we spot immediately after hitting the send button.

-With Gmail’s recall feature, you can make sure these mistakes don’t find their way into your recipients’ inboxes.
+If you know how to recall an email on Gmail, then you can make sure these mistakes don’t find their way into your recipients’ inboxes.
 That can save you from:

 - Sending inaccurate information